 Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date 4.2.
 Review outcomes of actions taken and decisions made.
 4.3.
 Analyse the results of the review to inform future risk management strategies and actions to be taken.
-Learner declaration of authentic ity: or this unit is entirely my own work.
-Learner signature: Date:
+Learner declaration of author I declare that the work present enticity: nted for this unit is entirely my own work.
+Learner signature: Date: Assessor sign off of completed unit: HSC 3057 and skills for this unit.